tuanicom/incap/docs/technical-overview.md

 # Technical Overview

+## Nx Monorepo Migration

+This project is now managed as an Nx monorepo.
+All apps are under `apps/` and all builds, tests, and linting are run via Nx CLI.
+See [docs/nx-monorepo-migration.md](docs/nx-monorepo-migration.md) for details.

 ## Architecture Overview

 INCAP follows a modern, cloud-native architecture with clear separation between frontend and backend services.